 In March 2019, Lastpass has bestowed the Best Product in Identity Management award through the seventh annual Cyber Defense Magazine InfoSec Awards.

 Moreover, the official version of LastPass comes with an excellent web interface, but it also involves plugins for different web browsers and apps for various smartphones.

 Key features of LastPass:-

 - Admin dashboard

 TunnelBear is the most reliable VPN available on the market, and at the end of 2017, they debuted an Android Password Manager known as RememBear.
 Basically, the new RememBear password manager is too good and convenient for a bear pun to pass up.

 As this manager is well-designed and very easy to manage, and if you only require to use it on one device, then it’s completely free, but it won’t back up or sync without Premium, which costs $3 per month and $36 per year.

-It also creates bears to pop up all over your smartphone that simply makes this app more attractive and beautiful.
+It also creates bears to pop up all over your smartphone which simply makes this app more attractive and beautiful.

 Key features of RememBear:-

 Keepass2Android is one of the well-known open-source Android Password Manager application for Android devices.
 Generally, it stores all your passwords securely in an encrypted vault, and it simply works with any Android web browser.